Renowned College Professor P.S. Ruckman Kills Children, Self

-Police say a nationally renowned political science professor killed his two sons before taking his own life inside their suburban Illinois home.
+Police say a nationally renowned political science professor allegedly killed his two sons before taking his own life inside their suburban Illinois home.

 According to officials in Winnebago County, police were called to the home of Peter S. Ruckman Jr., commonly known as P.S.
 Ruckman, at around 7 a.m.
 Saturday, to perform a welfare check.
-There, they found 58-year-old Ruckman and his sons, Christopher, 14, and 12-year-old John, shot dead.
+There, they found 58-year-old Ruckman and his sons, Christopher, 14, and 12-year-old John shot dead.

 Authorities say the bodies were found in separate bedrooms.